 NHRS managers may use futures, options, and foreign currency exchange contracts in order to manage currency risk or initiate transactions in non-U.S. investments.
 NHRS may be positively or negatively impacted by foreign currency risk due to fluctuations in the value of different currencies.
+NHRS may also be positively or negatively impacted by interest rate risk due to changes in interest rates.
 The Plans could be exposed to risk if the counterparties to the contracts are unable to meet the terms of the contracts.
 To mitigate this risk, investment managers conduct assessments of their counterparties and utilize exchanges which have trading standards.
 The fair value of open foreign currency exchange contracts including unrealized appreciation or depreciation is recorded on the Statements of Fiduciary Net Position as Due from Brokers for Securities Sold and as Due to Brokers for Securities Purchased.
-Details of the System's outstanding derivatives at June 30, 2019 and June 30, 2018 are shown below:
+Expiration dates are less than one year.
+Details of the System's outstanding derivatives at June 30, 2020 and June 30, 2019 are shown below: